tiwe-de/ssh-agent-filter/ssh-askpass-noinput.1.md

 # DESCRIPTION

-*ssh-askpass-noinput* is an implementation of *ssh-askpass*, which does not acutally ask for a password; instead, it only asks a binary (allow/deny) question and exits with 0 for allow and 1 for deny.
+*ssh-askpass-noinput* is an implementation of *ssh-askpass*, which does not actually ask for a password; instead, it only asks a binary (allow/deny) question and exits with 0 for allow and 1 for deny.

 It is not intended as a general replacement for *ssh-askpass*, but for special